-- Registration of a trade mark shall be renewed upon request provided that the renewal fees have been paid.
+- 1. Registration of a trade mark shall be renewed at the request of the proprietor of the trade mark or any person authorised to do so by law or by contract, provided that the renewal fees have been paid.
 Member States may provide that receipt of payment of the renewal fees shall be deemed to constitute such a request. - 2.
-The office shall inform the proprietor of the trade mark of the expiry of the registration at least six months before59 the said expiry.
-The office shall not be held liable if it fails to give such information.60
+The office shall inform the proprietor of the trade mark of the expiry of the registration at least six months before the said expiry.
+The office shall not be held liable if it fails to give such information. - 3.
+The request for renewal shall be submitted and the renewal fees shall be paid within a period of at least six months before the expiry of the registration.
+Failing this, the request may be submitted within a further period of six months following the expiry of the registration or of the subsequent renewal thereof.
+The renewal fees and an additional fee shall be paid within that further period.